akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

-4. send same packets with step 2, check packet 2 has different hash value to packet 1. check packet 3 and packet 4 have same hash value to packet 1. check packet 5 and packet 6 and packet 7 have different hash value.
+4. send same packets with step 2, check packet 2 has different hash value to packet 1. check packet 3 and packet 4 have same hash value to packet 1. check packet 5 and packet 6 and packet 7 have same hash value.

 5. create rule 1::